Dad of All Trades

 If you're lucky enough to get a warm and breezy Father's Day, why not plan on making homemade kites like this sweet little flier featured over on Made by Joel?

 With sticks, paper, tape and string, this cool kit is easy to make, and we have no doubt that your little ones will have a blast while creating their new toy.
 The real fun comes with the flying though, and the joy is apparent in the faces of crafty Dad Joel's kiddos.
 Head over to the blog to check out pictures of the kites in flight and to see his kids chasing behind.
 Overall, this is an easy craft idea that the handy dads out there will love to get in on, and one that can potentially be used throughout the rest of the summer!

 Do you know a dad who loves technology and taking photos with his smartphone?
 Check out this neat idea offered up on Tidy Mom for making art from your family's collection of Instagram photos.

 This Father's Day, have the kids sit down with Dad to pick out their all-time favorite family photos, and for $25, you'll get a 20″ x 40″ high quality poster of the images fit for framing!
 What a truly personal piece of art!

 Creative Tape Play

-Turn your household surfaces into driveways, runways, and parking lots with a roll of painter's tape and a little imagination, taking inspiration from this cool autobahn featured on
+Turn your household surfaces into driveways, runways, and parking lots with a roll of painter's tape and a little imagination.

 Dad is sure to feel like a kid again as he helps his favorite young drivers (and architects) design pathways for planes, trains, and automobiles — and the no-mess tape makes for a super-easy clean up!
 Check out the full post for more fun tips and budget-friendly ideas.